 Savings generated by digitisation can provide users with a further incentive to adopt digital payments.
 For example, the Customs School in Senegal noted a 50 per cent increase in registrations after digitising payment for its entrance exam registration.
-Before digitisation, the school had 25,000 registrations from candidates who were mostly based in the capital city where the office is located.
-After registration fee payments were digitised, registrations increased by 13,000, which (in their view) were due to new candidates from areas outside Dakar.
-Based on that assumption, each of the new candidates saved at least eight dollars in transportation costs by using the digital platform.41
+Before digitisation, the school had 25,000 registrations from candidates who were mostly based in the capital

 As with customers, end-to-end digitisation can provide sizeable benefits for government stakeholders, too.
 For instance, the Ministry of Higher Education in Burkina Faso reported that digitising university registration and fees led to a cost savings of five per cent of their total annual budget,42 mainly on personnel and registration material.
-In Côte d'Ivoire, the Ministry of Public Works translated similar cost savings into fee reductions, consequently lowering the civil service exam entry fees by more than half (from \$77 to \$39).43 the Ministry of Public Works translated similar cost savings into fee reductions.
-They reduced the civil service exam-entry fees by more than half from:
+In Côte d'Ivoire, the Ministry of Public Works translated similar cost savings into fee reductions, consequently lowering the civil service exam entry fees by more than half (from \$77 to \$39).43

-40. Dalberg Global Development Advisors (2016).
+^{40.} Dalberg Global Development Advisors (2016).
 Global Landscape Study on Digitising P2G Payments.

-- 41. Interview, Customs School of Senegal, 19 March 2019 - 42.
-Interview, Ministry of Higher Education in Burkina Faso, 13 March 2019 - 43.
+Interview, Customs School of Senegal, 19 March 2019

+^{42.} Interview, Ministry of Higher Education in Burkina Faso, 13 March 2019

 Interview, Ministry of Public Works of Côte d'Ivoire, 21 March 2019